Mario-Youchia/CPU-Scheduling-Algorithms-Simulator/README.md

 | `headers.h` | Shared definitions, IPC helpers, queue, and priority-queue structures |
 | `processes.txt` | Input process file |

-The scheduler receives arriving processes through a System V message queue and uses the shared clock to update simulation time.
-Each selected process is started or resumed as a forked child process.
-The scheduler logs process state changes and computes performance metrics after the simulation.
+The scheduler reads processes arriving from the System V message queue.
+The shared clock is used to update the simulation time.
+The selected processes are forked and started or continued.
+After the simulation, the scheduler logs process state changes and computes performance metrics.

 ## How to Run / Review